 - Sprinkle the remaining graham cracker crust mixture over the top along with sliced strawberries.
 Slice and serve with a spatula.

-- Do I make the strawberry jello according to the box directions?
-No. Follow the specific water amounts in the recipe card and ignore the back-of-box instructions.
+- Follow the specific water amounts in the recipe card and ignore the back-of-box instructions.
 Over-diluting the jello is a common cause of a runny strawberry layer.

 - Use the ice-cold water: I like to have a liquid measuring cup full of ice cubes and fill it with water.
 Let the water sit in the ice starting from the beginning of making the recipe.
 Then measure out ¼ cup of the water when adding it to the gelatin (after adding hot water).